elasticio/elasticio.github.io/content/_components/dropbox/index.md

 | `ATTACHMENT_MAX_SIZE`| false | For `{{site.data.tenant.name}}` attachments configuration.
 Maximal possible attachment size in bytes.
 By default set to 1000000 and according to platform limitations CAN'T be bigger than that. | Up to `1000000` bytes|

 > Please Note: From the platform version [20.51](/releases/2020-12-17) we deprecated the
 > component `LOG_LEVEL` environment variable.
 Now you can control logging level per each step of the flow.

 ## Credentials

 The Dropbox SDK uses OAuth 2 for authorizing API requests.
 Dropbox requires an access token to make authenticated requests.
 You should create, set up your app, see [OAuth guide](https://www.dropbox.com/developers/reference/oauth-guide), and generate `access token`.

 ### Access Token

-  please, provide there generated `access token`.
+Use generated previously `access token`.

 ## Triggers